 Take Care of Your Finances

 This may not sound like a lot of fun, but if you want to spend your retirement having fun, you should definitely take care of your money now.
 It’s never too late – and it’s never too early either.
 Invest in your retirement and you will be able to do whatever you want with all that time we were talking about just before.
-Put your debt in order, take care of your investments and make sure you have enough money to live comfortably once you retire completely.
+Put your debt in order, take care of your old city apartments investments and make sure you have enough money to live comfortably once you retire completely.